-Whether or not a face mask is required on flights, we recommend that you wear and bring some for your safety and the safety of those around you.
+Whether or not a face mask is required on flights, we recommend you wear and bring some for your safety and those around you.
 Face masks add a layer of protection against unwanted diseases and avoid harming others as well.

-You might want to get a pill organizer so you can have all your medicine pills and tablets in one place.
-Pill organizers are compact and lightweight, so you can easily shove them into your bag along with your other carry-on essentials.
+You might want to get a pill organizer to have all your medicine pills and tablets in one place.
+Pill organizers are compact and lightweight, so you can easily shove them into your bag and other carry-on essentials.

 On trips, it’s always better to be safe than sorry.
 Thus, I also like to secure my medical needs through travel insurance.
-Aside from the normal delays in flights, travel insurances ensure that your health and safety are assured to be compensated wherever you are.
-For this, you might want to inquire about World Nomads, as they offer great deals and insurance packages.
+Aside from the normal flight delays, travel insurances ensure that your health and safety are assured to be compensated wherever you are.
+You might want to inquire about SafetyWing, which offers great deals and insurance packages.